mikependon/RepoDB.NET/pages/operations/binarybulkmerge.md

 ---

-This method is used to merge the target rows from the database by bulk.
-This operation is only supporting the [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.
+This method is used to merge multiple rows towards the database by bulk.
+The operation does not delete any rows from the database, instead, it only update the existing rows (if present), and insert the new rows (if not present) based on the given qualifiers.
+It is only supporting the [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.

 ### Call Flow Diagram